-Oia is a breathtaking village on Santorini that lures travelers from all over the world to this famous Greek island.
-Yet, set just below the cliffs of this stunning town is another place you can’t miss!
-Amoudi Bay is a small collection of restaurants and colorful buildings that will be the perfect addition to your Santorini itinerary.
+Oia is a breathtaking village that lures travelers from all over the world to this famous Greek island.
+Yet, set just below the cliffs on Santorini is a stunning place called Amoudi Bay you can’t miss!
+This is a small collection of restaurants and colorful buildings that will be the perfect addition to your Santorini itinerary.
 Stop into Amoudi Bay for a fresh fish lunch or head down for sunset drinks after exploring Oia!
 Here’s all you need to know before your trip to the fabulous Amoudi Bay.

 About Amoudi Bay Santorini